 Volkswagen and Mellon Foundations Postdoctoral Fellow

-The Silk Road directly shaped cuisines across the ancient world and shaped what kinds of food you eat today; in presenting the archaeobotany of Central Asia, this book follows the history of many of the familiar foods that we all take for granted.
-The most important artifacts of the ancient Silk Road sit on our dinner tables – apples, peaches, apricots, and pistachios all passed through Central Asia as they spread across the ancient world.
-Therefore, the next time you eat a piece of apple pie or peach cobbler, remember that you are consuming the legacy of the great Silk Road!
+The Silk Road directly shaped cuisines across the world as well as the kinds of food we eat today; in presenting the archaeobotany of Central Asia, Fruit from the Sands follows the history of many of the familiar foods we all take for granted.
+Indeed, some of the most important artifacts of the ancient Silk Road currently sit on our dinner tables – apples, peaches, apricots, and pistachios all passed through Central Asia as they spread across the ancient world.
+As Dr. Spengler often states, the next time you eat a piece of apple pie or peach cobbler, consider that you are consuming the legacy of the great Silk Road!

 I study the adoption of agriculture by people in ecotonal regions of Central Asia, a topic which challenges the long-held view of Central Asia as a pastoralist realm, showing that mobile populations in the Iron and Bronze Ages also engaged in agricultural activities and diversified their economy as an adaptive strategy.